Configure VPN Connection on macOS (OpenVPN)

 OpenVPN Setup Successful Installation Confirmation

-Step 8: Confirm the EULA
+Step 9: Confirm the EULA

 The OpenVPN program should start automatically after installation.

 After setup, the OpenVPN license agreement (EULA) will be displayed.
-Click "AGREE" to confirm it.
+Click "Agree" to confirm it.

 OpenVPN Eula

-Step 9: Load the configuration file
+Step 10: Load the configuration file

 OpenVPN Upload File View

-Step 10: Login
+Step 13: Login

-Enter your HTW account username (without @htw-berlin.de; e.g., s0000001 or amuster) in the "Username" field and click "CONNECT."
+In this window, enter your HTW username (without @htw-berlin.de; e.g., s0000001 or amuster) in the "Username" field.

 OpenVPN Login

-Step 12: Enter Second Factor
+Step 14: Enter Second Factor

 Enter the one-time password (numeric code) generated by your authenticator app in this view.
-You set up this app using our guide.
-Then click "SEND."

 OpenVPN Second Factor Entry

-Step 13: VPN Successfully Connected
+Step 15: VPN Successfully Connected

 When the window is closed, the application will continue to run in the background.